nguyenan11/Algorithm/week4_05.31-06.06.21.md

 def twoSumLessThanK(self, nums, k):
   '''
   Function -- twoSumLessThanK
-      Find the sum (of 2 number in a list) that is less or equal than a target number, and that sum is the closet number comparing to target.
+    Finds the sum (of 2 number in a list) that is less or equal than a target number, and that sum is the closet number comparing to target.
   Parameter:
-      nums - the List of int
+    nums - the list of integers
     k - the target int
   Return:
     An int represents the closet number.
 If no sums are less than equal to target, -1 will be returned.
   '''
   sorted_nums = sorted(filter(lambda x: x < k, nums))
   lo, hi, closet = 0, len(sorted_nums) - 1, -1